 The Texas Bureau of Economic Geology, working with the project geologists, conducted an extensive investigation of the rhyolite to better understand its rare metal content.
 This research shows that the rhyolite laccoliths at Sierra Blanca are enriched in a variety of REEs and other rare elements such as tantalum, niobium, thorium and lithium.
 They analyzed a series of samples from outcrop and drill holes and studied the geochemistry and mineralogy of the rhyolite.
-The results of their research were published in the Round Top Report, which stated that the Round Top rhyolites are so enriched to contain at least 1.6 billion metric tons.
+The results of their research were published in the Round Top Report, which stated that the Round Top rhyolites are so enriched that they should be considered large-tonnage, low grade resources of several rare metals, including yttrium, heavy rare earths, niobium, tantalum, lithium and thorium.
+The Round Top rhyolite is estimated to contain at least 1.6 billion metric tons.
 The other rhyolite bodies, particular Little Round Top have similar potential.
 Most of the rare elements occur in discrete minerals and may be amenable to conventional floatation, gravity, or some combination of these processes of concentration.
 Although thorium is highly enriched in the rhyolite, it occurs as the separate mineral, thorite, and is not chemically combined with the REE's thus simplifying any ultimate processing of these concentrates.
 The Round Top rhyolite requires further evaluation of its mineralogical makeup and economic modeling to determine the appropriate course for potential future commercial development.
 However, the size of this rhyolite deposit, the fact that 67% of the total rare earth elements are the heavy elements and the projected increase in their demand could result in its becoming a reliable and long term domestic source for these increasingly strategic metals.